-Cub Scouting.
-A family and home centered program for boys in the first through fifth grade.
+Cub Scouts A family and home centered program for boys and girls in kindergarten through fifth grade.

-Boy Scouting.
-A program for boys 11 through 18 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
+Scouts BSA A program for boys and girls age 11 through 18 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.

-Venturing.
-An active, exciting program for young men and women 14 through 21 built around five program fields of emphasis: advancement, high adventure, personal development, service, and special programs and events.
+Venturing An active, exciting program for young men and women aged 14 through 21 built around five program fields of emphasis: advancement, high adventure, personal development, service, and special programs and events.

 BSA’s Commitment to Act Against Racial Injustice

 The Boy Scouts of America is Committed to Act Against Racial Injustice.

 Council Service Center.
 The Council Service Center is located at 630 Janet Avenue, Suite B-114, Lancaster, Pennsylvania.
 The Service Center serves as the clearinghouse for all information, program support, and unit/individual records.
 Our Scout Shop offers a full line of Boy Scouts of America merchandise including uniforms, equipment, literature, insignia, recognition items, craft supplies, badges, and Scouting accessories.